 Prof. BP Sanjay had his basic academic training in communication and journalism in Bangalore and obtained a Ph.D from Simon Fraser University, Canada.
 He taught at Madras University and MS University, Tirunelveli before he moved to University of Hyderabad as a Professor in 1995.
 He was involved in studying the historic SITE experiment and his professional expertise and interests are in the areas of political economy of information and communication technologies, development communication, and international communication.
 He has been associated with various national and international bodies that chalk out policies on media education and research.
 He was the Director of the Indian Institute of Mass Communication (IIMC), Delhi.
 Prof. Sanjay was the Pro Vice-chancellor of the university.
 He also served as the first Vice-Chancellor of Central University of Tamil Nadu, Thiruvarur between 2009 and 2014.

-He is currently the Director, College of Integrated Studies at the university.
+He was the Director, College of Integrated Studies at the university.
 He has been appointed Pro Vice-Chancellor of the university with effect from June 08, 2016.

 Phone: +9140 2313 5503